docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 For CUDA interoperability with OpenGL:

-CUDA -> OpenGL: Create an OpenGL buffer, map it into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the CUDA address to the mapped address with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapRe- sources.
+CUDA -> OpenGL: Create an OpenGL buffer, map it into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the CUDA address to the mapped address with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapResources.

 OpenGL -> CUDA: Map the OpenGL buffer into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the mapped address to CUDA with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapResources.